-In the weblogic.xml add the bolded tag below:
+In the weblogic.xml add the tag shown in blue below:

-To the web.xml add what is bolded below:
+To the web.xml add the section shown in blue, below:

-Now that you have completed this configuration, you will be able to associate the desired X509 certificates attributes to a that who can be authenticated as a valid principal.
-Then, using Web application security standards and best practices, your application can be set up to have only certain certificates access your application.
+Now that you have completed this configuration, you will be able to associate the desired X509 certificates attributes to a user who can be authenticated as a valid principal.
+Then, using Web application security standards and best practices, your application can be set up to allow only certain certificates to access your application.